 Gay pride parades sound a note of resistance - and face some

-There are 1 comment on the New Canaan News-Review story from 16 hrs ago, titled Gay pride parades sound a note of resistance - and face some.
-In it, New Canaan News-Review reports that:
+There are 1 comment on the Houston Chronicle story from 22 hrs ago, titled Gay pride parades sound a note of resistance - and face some.
+In it, Houston Chronicle reports that:

 A reveler holds his dog as he takes part in Mexico City's gay pride parade, Saturday, June 24, 2017.
 Thousands marched down Paseo de la Reforma for one of the largest gay pride events in Latin America.